 Bubbles – “up, pop, more, all done, uh-oh” (good for mouth movement and blowing practice as well)

 Musical instruments – “bang, shake, tap, go, stop” (also fun to practice imitation) Books – look for real pictures (not drawings) and rhyming or repetitive books.
-The Big Book of Exclamations is one of my favorites for first birthdays as there are no words at all but LOTS of funny sounds and gestures to make with your little one.
+Books that focus on sounds rather than stories and those that have hidden pictures are some of my favorites for first birthdays and little ones.